DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models

-In Table~\ref{tab:translations}, we show the effect of translating the dialectal Arabic MCQs to English and to MSA (while using ENG as a pivot language).
-The main observation is that translating to ENG, on average, yields performance gains when compared to using the original DA questions (statistically significant: { (T-stat$=$-3.54, P-value=0.002)}.
-Notably, most of this gain is driven by two multilingual models, namely \textit{Mistral-7B-Instruct} and \textit{Qwen3-4B-Instruct} with an increase of 17.9 and 27.4 points, respectively.
+Table~\ref{tab:translations_Goog} shows the effect of translating the dialectal Arabic input to English and to MSA (using English as a pivot).
+The main observation is that translating to English, on average, yields performance gains when compared to using the original dialectal Arabic input (statistically significant: { (T-stat$=$-3.54, P-value=0.002)}.
+Most of this gain is driven by two multilingual models, namely \textit{Mistral-7B-Instruct} and \textit{Qwen3-4B-Instruct} with an increase of 17.9 and 27.4 points absolute, respectively.

-In contrast, when translating to MSA, nearly all the performance gains vanish to the point where the average difference between using the original questions and the translated questions drops from 5.6 to 0.3, resulting in a statistically insignificant difference { (T-stat$=$-1.22, P-value=0.24)} in performance between using the original dialectal Arabic questions and translating them to MSA.
+In contrast, when translating to MSA, nearly all the performance gains vanish to the point where the average difference between using the original and the translated questions drops from 5.6 to 0.3 points absolute, resulting in a statistically insignificant difference { (T-stat$=$-1.22, P-value=0.24)} in performance between using the original dialectal Arabic questions and translating them to MSA.
 One potential explanation is that translation errors that occur when translating to English cause more errors when translating to MSA.
-This behavior is consistent across dialects as can be inferred from the average scores and their standard deviation values.
+This behavior is consistent across all Arabic dialects as can be inferred from the average scores and their standard deviation values.